Skip to main content Skip to search Skip to search

 • Nominated, American Association for the Advancement of Science (AAAS)/Subaru SB&F Prize for Excellence in Science Books - Middle Grade

-• Long-listed, The Nature Generation Green Earth Book Award - Children’s Nonfiction
+• Short-listed, The Nature Generation Green Earth Book Award - Children’s Nonfiction

 • Commended, CCBC Best Books for Kids & Teens